 A Durham catastrophic injury lawyer with Johnson & Groninger PLLC can help if you’ve suffered this type of injury due to an incident that wasn’t your fault.
-If you would like to schedule a free consultation, please call (919) 240-4054 or contact us online.
+If you want to schedule a free consultation, please call (919) 240-4054 or contact us online.

 How to tell if your injury is catastrophic